 A change of location is most likely to be a successful strategy for highly mobile species, such as marine species and some birds.
 In general, species that have specialised requirements, narrow physiological tolerances and geographic ranges, limited mobility, low genetic variability and long generation times are considered to be at greatest risk.
 For this reason the Biodiversity and Climate Change Expert Advisory Group suggests an approach of spreading risk and maintaining fundamental ecosystem processes, rather than trying to maintain historical species distributions.
-Increased ecological connectivity can facilitate the movement of species and help maximise opportunities for ecosystems to adapt and reorganise (IUCN, 2020; Steffen et al. 2009a, 2009b).
+Increased ecological connectivity can facilitate the movement of species and help maximise opportunities for ecosystems to adapt and reorganise (IUCN, 2020 and Steffen et al. 2009a).

-The retention of native vegetation also plays an important role in maintaining ecological corridors.
+The retention of native vegetation not only redcues the impact of urban heat islands, but also plays an important role in maintaining ecological corridors.
 The quality of these corridors as fauna habitat is a critical factor in their effectiveness.
 Wide corridors of bushland in good condition, with the full diversity and strata of native vegetation, are important to be retained and protected.
 However, even corridors retained in backyards and on road reserves can play a vital role in maintaining connections between fauna populations.